 Click on the link below for further information about our Computer provision and what specialist software.

-The Kimberlin Library is home to around 20 multifunction devices installed across the University.
+The Kimberlin Library is home to a number of multifunction devices that are the same as those installed across the University.
 There are also a number available in Eric Wood and The Greenhouse.
 A helpsheet is available that explains how to use these devices.

 Standard A4 and A3 Black & White and Colour Printing can be sent from any PC and printed off on any device on campus.